-- Prevent any clipping from taking place.
+- Set to 0dB: Prevent any clipping from taking place.
 This is the default setting. - Higher than 0dB: Allow a limited amount of clipping to take place. % THD may increase. - Below 0dB: Limit the maximum overall output.

-Since gain can be added digitally within the DDX-8228 (see Section 7.1, Volume Control) it is possible to exceed 0dB Full-Scale.
+Since gain can be added digitally within the DDX-8000 (see section 7.1, Volume Control) it is possible to exceed 0dB Full-Scale.
 When this occurs, the limiter, when active, will automatically start reducing the gain.
 The rate at which the gain is reduced when the compression threshold is exceeded is determined by the compression rate setting for that limiter.
 The gain reduction occurs on a peak-detect algorithm.

 The 4-bit limiter attack threshold registers (L1AT and L2AT, located a I2C addresses 18h and 1Ah, bits D7-D4 respectively) are used to specify the compression threshold.
 By default, the compression threshold for each limiter is 0dB relative to Full-Scale (FS).
-Available compression thresholds are shown in Table 16.
+Available compression thresholds are shown in table 16.

 The 4-bit limiter release threshold registers (L1RT and L2RT, located a I2C addresses 18h and 1Ah, bits D3-D0 respectively) are used to specify the release threshold.
 By default, the release threshold for each limiter is -6dB relative to Full-Scale (FS).
-Available release thresholds are shown in Table 17.
+Available release thresholds are shown in table 17.

-Table 16 - Limiter Compression Threshold (where x indicates the limiter number)
+Table 16: Limiter Compression Thresho d (where x indicates the limiter number)